-Sara Eliza Perez from El Salvador participated in the CAYA program in January of 2011.
-Together with two other CAYA participants, Edwin Josue Cruz and Brian Alexis Alvarado, they launched a youth leadership project entitled, “Educándonos Por Un Futuro Profesional” (Educating Ourselves for a Professional Future).
+Sara Eliza Perez from El Salvador participated in the CAYA program and together with two other CAYA participants, Edwin Josue Cruz and Brian Alexis Alvarado, they launched a youth leadership project entitled, “Educándonos Por Un Futuro Profesional” (Educating Ourselves for a Professional Future).
 In this project, they taught English to a group of 30 high school students every Saturday for six months.

 Through the launch of the new “Tu Mañana Comienza Hoy” project, Sara has worked with two schools and has trained more than 250 students.
-Student feedback has been so positive that she is currently identifying additional youth leaders who can expand her project and add additional schools starting in January of 2016.
+Student feedback was so positive that she identified additional youth leaders and added more schools to expand her project.
 To read more about Sara’s social entrepreneurship venture, you can follow her work blog at: http://tumananacomienzahoy.blogspot.es/.